profhamachiclass/JSE1-Notes/README.md

 `console.log(“http://test.org”);` command.
 Its execution will Display the following message on the console: `“http://test.org”`

 ## Module 2 Notes
 The msg variable contains a String type value.
-Information about the number of characters of this string can be obtained using:
+Information about the number of characters of this string can be obtained using: `msg.length`

 Analyze the code snippet: